Heart disease is the leading cause of death in American women. What a woman eats and her lifestyle choices play a big part in her heart health.

 Aim for 4,700 milligrams of potassium every day for good blood pressure.
-That’s at least two cups of fruit and three cups of vegetables daily.
+That's at least 2 cups of fruit and 3 cups of vegetables daily.

 Slow and Steady Weight Loss for Heart Health

 If you are overweight or obese, gradual weight loss offers the best results for overall health.
-It doesn’t take much to see results; your overall health will improve noticeably with a five to 10 percent drop in weight.
-Get at least 30 minutes of regular exercise most days of the week; this will help with weight loss and keep your heart beating strongly.
+It doesn't take much to see results; your overall health will improve noticeably with a 5- to 10-percent drop in weight.
+Get at least 30 minutes of regular activity most days of the week; this will help with weight loss and keep your heart beating strongly.